4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 ## Proficiency Ranks

 - Proficiency Points MUST be applied to an Action Type or tool related to the action performed.
 (For example, using a knife to cut bread results in a proficiency point being earned.
-That point can be applied to a cooking Action Type, to the edged tool, or both, however, the Proficiency Point MUST NOT be applied to a spell casting Action Typed, if applicable.)
+That point can be applied to a cooking Action Type, to the edged tool, or both, however, the Proficiency Point MUST NOT be applied to a spell casting Action Type, if applicable.)
 We RECOMMEND:
 	- 2 Proficiency Points earned on success and
 	- 1 point earned on failure.
 - Skill-trees SHOULD be determined by Players as Characters interact with the Setting and other Characters; reduces pre-setup and starts game play in the most open and freeform condition.
-	- Each proficiency MAY have 1 child proficiency.
+	- Each proficiency MAY have up to 1 child proficiency.
 The parent SHOULD represent a general proficiency and the child SHOULD represent a specialty.
 (For example, preparing food MAY have a child proficiency of baking a cake.)
 	- Players MAY determine parent-child relationships among proficiencies.
 	- At least two ranks in the parent MUST be earned before proficiency points are earned toward the child (more specialized skill).
-		- If a parent skill is created after ranks in the child have been earned, we RECOMMEND moving the achieved ranks to the parent proficiency and re-building ranks in the child proficiency.
+		- If a parent skill is created after proficiency points or ranks in the child have been earned, we RECOMMEND moving the achieved points and ranks to the parent proficiency and re-building ranks in the child.
-		- The Difficulty Rating of an Action MAY be reduced by 1, if three ranks has been achieved in the parent proficiency and the action is using the child proficiency.
-- Tools SHOULD NOT be sub-divided.
+- Tools SHOULD NOT be tiered.